The American sweetgum is known for its distinctive five-pointed leaves which are said to smell like mango when pulled off the branch.

 Detailed Species Information

 American sweetgum is a temperate deciduous tree in the family Altingiaceae.
 American sweetgum is one of the most common hardwoods in the southeastern United States and can also be found in Mexico and Central America.
-In Nahuatl, an Uto-Aztecan language, the sweetgum is known as Ocotzocuahuitl which translates roughly to “tree with pine resin.”
+In Nahuatl, a Uto-Aztecan language, the sweetgum is known as Ocotzocuahuitl which translates roughly to “tree with pine resin.”
 This tree species ranges in size from medium to large, depending on the conditions.
-Typically, sweetgum can reach 150 feet (45 meters) in height and 2-3 feet (0.6 – 0.9 meters) in diameter although cultivated specimens like the ones in the Arboretum are usually smaller.
+Typically, sweetgum can reach 150 feet (45 meters) in height and 2–3 feet (0.6–0.9 meters) in diameter although cultivated specimens like the ones in the arboretum are usually smaller.

 These trees can live up to 400 years and are characterized by distinct five-pointed leaves which can sometimes be three or seven-pointed.
 In summer, the leaves are dark green and in fall the leaves turn bright yellow, red, orange, or purple.
 Unfortunately, in the most northern parts of its range, the American sweetgum leaves are killed by the cold and have minimal fall colors.
 American sweetgum has light brown bark with dark streaks and hard, spherical fruits covered with spiky capsules containing seeds.
 These seeds are a favorite snack for chipmunks, squirrels, and finches.